 5 When the range of a field is too large to fit in a single byte, multiple bytes are used to encode that field.
-For eCPRI, the byte order of transmission is according to what is known as "network byte order" or "big endian", 6 i.e. the most significant byte is sent first and the least significant byte is sent last (see [12]).
+For eCPRI, the transmission byte order follows "network byte order" or "big endian", i.e. the most significant byte 6 is sent first and the least significant byte is sent last (see [12]).
 7